 6. Dinosaur Eggs Fizzy Science Experiment

-Learn how to craft your own dinosaur eggs from baking soda, food coloring, and water with this fizzy science experiment.
-This project can easily be adapted to other celebrations and holidays as well.
-Instead of placing a mini dinosaur figure in the middle, you can switch it out for a bunny for Easter or a pumpkin for Halloween.
-Just make sure to work on this one in a spot you don’t mind making a mess in.
-They can get pretty fizzy!
+Kids can learn how to craft their own dinosaur eggs from baking soda, food coloring, and water with this fizzy science experiment.
+Just make sure to work on this one in a spot you don’t mind getting a little messy; they can get pretty fizzy!

 7. Dinosaur Suncatcher

-Want to add fun decoration to your dinosaur-obsessed kid's room.
-This fun dinosaur suncatcher uses small pieces of tissue paper to replicate stained glass when the sun shines through it the right way.
-If you don’t have a bright window for the sun catcher, pick a bright space around the house and let the dinosaur bask.
+Want to add fun decoration to your dinosaur-obsessed kid's room?
+This dinosaur suncatcher uses small pieces of tissue paper to replicate stained glass when the sun shines through it the right way.
+If you don’t have a bright window for the sun catcher, pick any bright space around the house and let the dinosaur bask.

 8. Dinosaurs Clothespin Puppets